stanford-policylab/opp/py/data_readme_template.md

 - type is based on field_subject_cid, which is passed through as raw_field_subject_cid
 - subject_race is based on race, which is passed through as raw_race
+- There are zero stops of Hispanic individuals reported after 2010.

 ## Oklahoma City, OK
 **Data notes**: